ChessMax/awesome-programming-languages/README.md

 - [Nix](https://nixos.wiki/wiki/Nix_Expression_Language) - Expression language for the Nix package manager.
 The Nix expression language is a pure, lazy, functional language.
 - [Noja](https://github.com/cozis/Noja) - Noja is a high level language with dynamic typing inspired from CPython, which features an import system, type assertions, multiple return values and more!
 - [North-Hollywood Python](https://github.com/TheRealMichaelWang/NoHoPython) - A strongly-typed, memory-safe, compiled dialect of Python, that transpiles to human-readable C.
+- [NOVA](https://github.com/ieeecsopen/NOVA) - NOVA is a constraint-native research-preview language unifying object-capability security and row-typed effect systems: authority to touch the outside world is an unforgeable token passed explicitly, and a function's effects are part of its checked type signature, so a closure cannot silently launder captured capability into a context that expects a pure function.
 - [Nosica](http://nosicalanguage.free.fr/) - Nosica is an Object-Oriented language, with a syntax similar to Java or C++, and with advanced high level features such as a strong type system, automatic memory management, and global code optimisation.
 Nosica is developped in Java(gcj) and is GPLed.
 The compiler is not very usable yet even if you can write non trivial programs.
 For example, the Nosica standard library already contains generic containers like Vector, or Map.
 The compiler translates Nosica source code into C and calls gcc to compiles the result in an executable.
 - [notc](https://github.com/dbetz/notc) - This is a simple interpreter with c-like syntax.
 - [Nox](https://codeberg.org/nox-language/nox) - Nox is a programming language written in Rust.
 Memory and thread safety without compromising performance are the most important goal.
 Performance is also the most important goal.
 The language should be as simple as it possibly can given the above goals.